AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/change-log/c-change-log/c-6/r-6-types.md

 ---
 description: Describes new and changed types for the IPS API version 6.
-seo-description: Describes new and changed types for the IPS API version 6.
-seo-title: Data Types  New and Modified
 solution: Experience Manager
 title: Data Types  New and Modified
-topic: Scene7 Image Production System API
+topic: Dynamic Media Image Production System API
-uuid: ef7c43ee-467f-46b9-bd82-05e8359bd829
 ---

 # Data Types: New and Modified{#data-types-new-and-modified}